 RESULTS: Acuity was significantly better in the arm-cock position compared with ball release at the scapulothoracic and glenohumeral joints.
 We observed significant differences among planes of motion within the scapulothoracic and glenohumeral joints at ball release.
 Scapulothoracic internal rotation and glenohumeral horizontal abduction and rotation displayed less acuity than other motions.

 CONCLUSIONS: We established the reliability of a functional measure of upper extremity sensorimotor system acuity in baseball players.
 Using this technique, we observed differences in acuity between 2 test positions and among planes of motion within the glenohumeral and scapulothoracic joints.
 Clinicians may consider these differences when designing and implementing sensorimotor system training.
 Our error scores are similar in magnitude to those reported using single-joint and single-plane measures.
 However, 3-dimensional, multijoint measures allow practical, unconstrained test positions and offer additional insight into the upper extremity as a functional unit.

 Tripp, Brady L.; Uhl, Timothy L.; Mattacola, Carl G.; Srinivasan, Cidambi; and Shapiro, Robert, "Functional Multijoint Position Reproduction Acuity in Overhead-Throwing Athletes" (2006).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 7.